isomerpages/moe-stmargaretpri/_school-information/School Rules & Expectations.md

 *   Students are to ask for permission from the teacher before leaving the classroom during lessons.
 *   During recess, remain in the canteen and assigned play areas.
 Students are not allowed to stay in the classrooms or loiter along the corridors.
 *   All food and drinks are to be consumed in the canteen except during snack break.
 Queue up for food and return all cutlery and crockery to the designated areas in the canteen.
 *   Students are only allowed to leave the school during school hours with a valid reason and after informing the form teacher and General Office staff.
-They must be accompanied by your parent/guardian when leaving the school.
+They must be accompanied by their parent/guardian when leaving the school.

 **After School Hours:**